-Summer School | all-day | Center for the History of Women Philosophers and Scientists
+Summer School | 10:30 AM - 5:00 PM | Center for the History of Women Philosophers and Scientists

 Lecturers: Ronny Miron, Antonio Calcagno, Rodney Parker

 Discussions of the self and subjectivity are a commonplace in phenomenological writings.
 The elaboration of the I as the focal point of experience is central to phenomenological research.

-All interested parties are welcomed to attend!
+All interested parties are welcome to apply!